metosin/2016-09-09-clojure-training/agenda.md

-# Tooling, Work-flow and Something About Full-Stack Architecture
+# Tooling, workflow and Something About Full-Stack Architecture

 - These topics are quite related...
-- What is full stack?
+- What is full-stack?
     - Write backend
     - Write frontend
     - PROFIT
 - Tooling for working with full-stack Clojure projects?
 - What else?
-- I am not going to show that many libraries
-- WHY and HOW IT WORKS
+- focus on WHY and HOW IT WORKS
 - DISCUSSIONS
 - I have a few hands-on tasks...
 - No slides - dynamic notes